Getting started with online payments

 - security and protection for the customer

-- security and protection for your business (e.g. if people claim they don't receive the goods who decides whether they get a refund? - PayPal refunds automatically in this situation)
+- security and protection for your business (e.g. if people claim they didn't receive the goods who decides whether they get a refund? - PayPal refunds automatically in this situation)

 - the time it will take to set up